The high-level week of the 71st session of the General Assembly is in full swing at the United Nations Headquarters in New York.

 Sunday, 18 September

-As the countries’ delegations begin to arrive in New York City, Leila Zerrougui met with Stéphane Dion, Canada’s Minister of Foreign Affairs.
+As the countries’ delegations begin to arrive in New York City, Leila Zerrougui met with His Excellency Mr. Stéphane Dion, Canada’s Minister of Foreign Affairs.
 During the bilateral meeting, Ms. Zerrougui thanked Canada for its continued support: Canada is, in fact, long time sustainer of the SRSG’s mandate, besides being Chair of the Group of Friends of Children and Armed Conflict.
-Also this year, the Minister Dion reaffirmed his country’s commitment to improve the protection of children affected by war.
+Also this year, Foreign Minister Dion reaffirmed his country’s commitment to improve the protection of children affected by war.

 Follow this page for daily updates on Leila Zerrougui’s activities during the high-level week of the 71st General Assembly.